tuantranquang0607/Q.Tuan_Tran_Official-Demo/README.md

 # Q.Tuan_Tran_Official
-My only legitimate, personal portfolio website.
+I tried to make a portfolio website.

-I use HTML, CSS, TypesScript, JavaScript, Bootstrap, and Angular framework to build this website.
+I used HTML, CSS, TypesScript, JavaScript, Bootstrap, and Angular framework to build this website.